adamnemecek/SwiftMIDI/README.md

 # SwiftMIDI
 extend CoreMIDI API for swift

-I wrote some simple c-function to extend the existing CoreMIDI APi for swift.
+I wrote some simple c-functions to extend the existing CoreMIDI APi for swift.

 These simple extensions make it possible to do the following three things in swift: